 The Professional Landscape Architects Act

-The Professional Landscape Architects Act (PLA Act) governs the practice of landscape architecture in the state of Nebraska in order to safeguard life, health, property, and promote public welfare through licensing and enforcement of state statutes.
-The PLA Act also ensures those who practice the profession are qualified through education, examination, and experience.
+The Professional Landscape Architects Act (PLA Act) governs the practice of landscape architecture in the state of Nebraska in order to safeguard life, health, and property, and promote public welfare through licensing and enforcement of state statutes.
+The PLA Act also ensures that those who practice the profession are qualified through education, examination, and experience.
 The PLA Act was enacted by the Legislature in 1987, through Statute Sections §§ 81-8,184, to 81-8,208, which replaced the statutory provisions first enacted in 1967 - the year the Nebraska State Board of Landscape Architects was established.
-The most recent changes to the Act were implemented through Legislative Bill 30 of the One Hundred Sixth Legislature, Second Session, and became effective November 14, 2020.
+The most recent changes to the Act were implemented through Legislative Bill 696 of the One Hundred Nineth Legislature, Second Session, and became effective September 3, 2025.

-The Nebraska Professional Landscape Architects Handbook incorporates all current statutes and rules & regulations as of January 10, 2021.
+The Nebraska Professional Landscape Architects Handbook incorporates all current statutes, rules & and regulations as of September 3, 2025.

 Professional Landscape Architects Handbook